-Jamie Bellenoit, LMFT, Ph.D – Executive Director
+Jamie Bellenoit, LMFT, Ph.D – Chief Executive Officer

 Dr. Bellenoit is a Licensed Marriage and Family Therapist.
 She is a Clinical Fellow of the American Association for Marriage and Family Therapy and has been practicing in this field for over 15 years.
 Her educational preparation began at Providence College, where she received a Bachelors Degree in Psychology.
 She then received Master’s degree in Marriage and Family Therapy from Hofstra University in 2004.
-She completed her education by earning her PhD from the University of Connecticut in the same field.
+She completed her education by earning her Ph.D. from the University of Connecticut in the same field.
 Her doctoral research interests focused on the correlation between early childhood relationship experiences (with caregivers, siblings, etc.) and adult romantic relationship experiences.

-Tanja Larsen, LCSW – Chief Operating Officer
+Tanja Larsen, LCSW – Vice President of Clinical Operations

-As a Licensed Clinical Social Worker for the clinical day school she managed day to day crisis’s, offered clinical consultation to school staff and provided family and group therapy to the parents of the students.
+As a Licensed Clinical Social Worker for the clinical day school, she managed the day to day crises, offered clinical consultation to school staff and provided family and group therapy to the parents of the students.
 She helped develop the Intensive Outpatient Treatment Program: North Star.
 In 2012 she transitioned into her supervisory role in the outpatient clinic.
-She has facilitated the expansion of group therapy services, evidenced based practices, substance abuse treatment and trauma treatment.
+She has facilitated the expansion of group therapy services, evidenced-based practices, substance abuse treatment, and trauma treatment.
 Throughout her time here she has collaborated with area colleges and universities to train interns.
-She is a solution focused leader who is passionate about developing and implementing strengths based effective programming to meet the needs of our community.
+She is a solution-focused leader who is passionate about developing and implementing strengths-based effective programming to meet the needs of our community.
 She believes in collaborating and engaging in the micro, mezzo and macro systems in the process of change.